School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 When should we schedule fundraisers during the school year?

-Early fall: kickoff event (fun run or online auction).
-Winter: small campaigns (read-a-thon, merch drop).
+Early fall: kickoff event such as a fun run or online auction.
+Winter: small campaigns such as a read-a-thon or merch drop.
 Spring: community event or gala auction tied to year-end needs.
+Space events at least 6 to 8 weeks apart to avoid donor fatigue.

 Share this answer